-Upper-level winds are expected to become conducive for some development of this system while it moves slowly west-northwestward over the eastern Gulf of Mexico early next week.
+Upper-level winds are expected to become conducive for development, and a tropical depression could form while this system moves slowly west-northwestward over the eastern Gulf of Mexico early next week.

 This system could bring heavy rainfall to much of the state over the next several days.
 Any other impacts, if any, are uncertain.